SOPHISTICATED SCAMS TO FOOL ANYONE

 But that left me vulnerable to sophisticated cons who sent me a very authentic-looking query stating that some of the information I provided was incomplete and I needed to verify my latest input.
 To get to the questionnaire, I had to login first, and voila!
 They had my password.

 I called Amazon to verify the emailed request form, the customer rep told me they had no record on file of that email and advised me to disregard it.
 They then sent me a password reset link and I promptly changed it.
 But that was okay because I was long overdue for a new one anyway.

-The main thing I noticed, once I logged in to the questionnaire, was the request to update my social security number.
-That was an immediate red flag and that is when I called Amazon.
+The main thing I noticed, once I logged in to that questionnaire, was the request to update my social security number.
+That was an immediate red flag that made me call Amazon.
 Even the Social Security Administration is doing what it can to ward off these sinister operatives by requiring you to receive and verify a code sent to your email address or cell phone number.

 No site should ask for your SSA number unless you are required to complete an application for selling products and the entity is sending you sales proceeds.
 They are required by law to report your earnings to the IRS.
-Any other type of SSA request from any vendor is a no-no.
+Any other type of SSA request from any vendor is an immediate cause for alarm.

 What Can You Do

 1. Don’t be lazy.
 Verify all requests by making a phone call to your bank or vendor to make sure the request is legitimate.
 Don’t use the phone number you see on the email request form.
 Login to their secure website for contact info.